 You hear the waves crashing against the rocks.
 Somehow you have to find a way to provide for your family.

-When you finally have the verdict in your hands, you suddenly feel incredibly tired.
+When you finally have the verdictcourt decision/ judgement in your hands, you suddenly feel incredibly tired.
 It was extremely difficult to bring the illegal deep-sea trawlers that robbed Somali fishermen of their food to justice.
 Some are sailing under false flags, in the case of others, the states have refused to take responsibility for the ships or have denied everything.

-Finally, justice has been done for you.
-The operators of the illegal fishing boats will be in prison for a long time and will have to pay you compensation for your suffering.
+Finally, justice has been served.
+The operators of the illegal fishing boats will be in prison for a long time and will have to pay compensationmoney or other benefits for your suffering.
 But for the fishermen of Somalia, the verdict comes too late.

-There’s a famine in your old home, while people in your new home of Denmark are still eating fish sandwiches.
+There’s a famineextreme food shortage in your old home, while people in your new home of Denmark are still eating fish sandwiches.

 You sit alone in your wooden boat and let yourself drift with the waves.
 The further away from the coast, the better.
 You are not afraid of the pirates, after all, you were one yourself until a few weeks ago.
 Now there are no more pirate ships off the coast of Somalia.

 No pirate ships because no fishing boats.
 No fishing boats because no fish.
-Something brushes the bow of the boat.
+Something brushes the bowthe front of the boat of the boat.
 An animal?

 It’s just a dead piece of plastic.
-You bury your face in your hands in despair.
+You bury your face in your hands in despairhopelessness.

 You haven’t eaten for days.
 You don’t dare go home because you can’t face your children empty-handed.
 You feel old and tired.
 Hopeless.